apple/swift-protobuf/Documentation/RELEASING.md

    For the description click the _Generate release notes_ button.
 That should do everything based on the PR descriptions and _semver_ tags in the repo.
-Just read though was was generate to see if any tweaks are needed.
+Just read through what was generated to see if any tweaks are needed.

    _Important:_ Ensure that the `Set as the latest release` is checked.

 1. Publish the `SwiftProtobuf.podspec`

-      _Note:_ You must be an _owner_ of the pod to do this, see `pod trunk info SwiftProtobuf` for who are owners.
+      _Note:_ You must be an _owner_ of the pod to do this, see `pod trunk info SwiftProtobuf` to see who the owners are.

       ```
       pod trunk push SwiftProtobuf.podspec
       ```

-      _Note:_ This uses that local copy of `SwiftProtobuf.podspec`, but checks against the sources on GitHub.
+      _Note:_ This uses the local copy of `SwiftProtobuf.podspec`, but checks against the sources on GitHub.

 ## Updating Protobuf and Abseil Submodules